-Under the Deed of Scheme Management, any borrowings require Investors to pass an ordinary resolution authorising the borrowings other than the borrowing set out in this section.
+Under the Deed of Scheme Management, any borrowings require Investors to pass a Special Resolution authorising the borrowings other than the borrowing set out in this section.

-An initial drawdown on the term loan of \$250,000, which has been arranged through a term loan facility from the BNZ, will occur in the first year so there are no investor Calls until 30 June 2019.
-The maximum borrowings under the loan is \$650,000, which will occur in or around 2024.
+A drawdown on the term loan of \$385,000, which has been arranged through a term loan facility from the BNZ, will occur in the first year so there are no investor Calls until 30 June 2020.
+The maximum borrowings under the loan is \$385,000.
+Repayments will be made from harvesting the older trees planted from 2002 to 2005, expected to be in 2028 & 2029.
+See further under the heading Borrowing Maturity Profile in Section 6.